-In this new film, Daniel, alongside a large and diversified network of small farmers, challenges the mainstream and modern revolution for soil health, questioning if it is any better than its industrial counterpart.
+In this new and truculent film, a large and diversified network of small farmers challenge the mainstream and modern revolution for soil health, questioning if it is any better than its industrial counterpart.

 Does soil health matter if we destroy our neighbors and community in the process?
 Can we have healthy soil without healthy souls and can we have healthy souls if our society is decadent at the core?